Travel Information Tuscany

 Looking for an active day with the whole family?
 Parco Aventura il Gigante is Tuscany's largest adventure park.
 This climbing forest has challenging routes for the whole family, from 1 meter above the ground to up to 10 meters.
 You'll find this climbing park just 10 minutes from Florence.

-Disclaimer: The information on this page has been carefully compiled.
-However, we do not accept any liability for incorrect or incomplete information.
-The links we use to other websites are for informational purposes only.
-These websites are not maintained, monitored or approved by us.
-As a traveler, you are responsible for having the proper (border) documents for your holiday.
-We recommend that you check the latest information with the appropriate authorities just before your holiday.
+Disclaimer: The information and links on this page have been carefully selected and compiled.
+However, we are not liable for any incorrect or incomplete information.
+The external links we use are for information purposes only.
+These websites are not owned by our company and are not controlled or approved by us.
+You are responsible for ensuring you have the necessary documents and information.
+We recommend that you check with the relevant authorities for the most up-to-date information well in advance of your holiday.